Approximate Majority With Catalytic Inputs: Approximate Majority with Catalytic Inputs

-Intuitively, every correctly-completed stage of Phase 1 results in the progress measure $P$ doubling, and every correctly-completed stage of Phase 2 results in the progress measure $\hat y$ decreasing by a factor of two.
-Note that of the protocol's non-null transitions (see Figure~\ref{fig:protocols}), only the interactions $B+I_X$, $B+I_Y$, $B+X$, and $B+Y$ change the value of either progress measure.
-For this reason, we refer to the set of non-null transitions (which includes $X+Y$ interactions) as \concept{productive} steps, and the subset of interactions that change our progress measures as the set of \concept{blank-consuming} productive steps (note we sometimes refer to these as productive-b or prod-b steps in the analysis).

-The strategy for every stage and Phase is to employ a combination of standard Chernoff bounds and martingale techniques (in general, see \cite{gs-book} and \cite{feller-vol-1}) to obtain with-high-probability estimates of (1) the number of productive steps needed to complete each Phase/stage correctly, and (2) the number of total steps needed to obtain the productive step requirements.
-Given an input margin that is sufficiently large (that also places a mild restriction on the relative size of the input population), and also assuming a population where the number of worker agents is at least a small constant fraction of the input size, we can then sum over the error probabilities of each Phase/stage and apply a union bound to yield the final result of Theorem~\ref{thm:dbamc-overall}.
+Note that among the protocol's non-null transitions (see Figure~\ref{fig:dbamc}), only the interactions $I_X + B$, $I_Y + B$, $X + B$, and $Y + B$ change the value of either progress measure.
+For this reason, we refer to the set of non-null transitions (which includes $X+Y$ interactions) as \concept{productive} steps, and the subset of interactions that change our progress measures as the set of \concept{blank-consuming} productive steps (sometimes referred to as productive-b steps).
+The analysis strategy for every phase and stage is to employ a combination of standard Chernoff bounds and martingale techniques (in general, see \cite{gs-book} and \cite{feller-vol-1}) to obtain with-high-probability estimates of (1) the number of productive steps needed to complete each phase/stage correctly, and (2) the number of total steps needed to obtain the productive step requirements.
+We call these two steps \textit{correctness} and \textit{efficiency}, respectively.
+Given an input margin that is sufficiently large, and also assuming a population where the number of worker agents is at least a small constant fraction of the input size, we can then sum over the error probabilities of each phase/stage and apply a union bound to yield the final result of Theorem~\ref{thm:dbamc-overall}.

-We note that while the $\dbamc$ protocol is conceptually similar to the original $\dbam$ protocol, the presence of persistent-state catalysts whose opinions never change requires a careful analysis of the convergence behavior.
-Moreover, simulation results presented in Section~\ref{sec:leaks} show interesting differences in the evolution of the protocol for varying input and worker population sizes.
+While the $\dbamc$ protocol is conceptually similar to the original $\dbam$ protocol, the presence of persistent-state catalysts whose opinions never change requires a careful analysis of the convergence behavior.
+Moreover, simulation results presented in Section~\ref{sec:leaks} show interesting differences in the evolution of the protocol for varying population sizes.